 - HerbPharm Digestive Bitters – Expertly formulated and prepared from organic and sustainably grown herbs.
 Their blend features a great variety of bitter herbs.

-- Flora Swedish Bitters – This is an alcohol free version made by aqueous extract.
+- Flora Swedish Bitters – This is an alcohol-free version made by the aqueous extract.
 It has a great blend of bitter herbs.

 How to Make Artichoke & Orange Bitters for Digestion